Renewable energy in Ethiopia: Electricity supply

-In 2011, over 96% of Ethiopia's electricity was from hydropower.
+In 2011, over 96% of Ethiopia's electricity was generated from hydropower.
 The country began a large program to expand electricity supply in the 2010s from 2,000 MW to 10,000 MW.
 This was to be done mainly with renewable sources.
 Wind and geothermal were included to offset seasonal differences in water levels.
-Ethiopia plans to export electricity to neighboring countries but transmission lines will need to be upgraded and expanded.
+Ethiopia plans to export electricity to neighboring countries but the plan is contingent upon transmission lines being upgraded and expanded.

 Most of the energy needs of Ethiopia are filled by biofuels for cooking, heating, and off-grid lighting.
 Petroleum, including gasoline, diesel and kerosene supply less than 7% of the country's energy supply.
 Solar photovoltaics is being promoted to replace fuel-based lighting and off-grid electrical supply with a solar panel assembly plant opening in Addis Ababa in early 2013.
-The majority of the Ethiopia's population live in rural areas and very few have access to electricity.
+The majority of Ethiopia's population live in rural areas and very few have access to electricity.

-Ethiopia is planning for a carbon-neutral status by 2025.
+Ethiopia hasn't reached its carbon neutrality goal currently, the nation is balancing between the switch to renewable energy sources and ongoing initiatives to combat energy poverty as well as advancing economic growth.

 This aim was set through their ambitious three-stage Growth and Transformation Plan, Ethiopia seeks to transform itself into a modern economy by 2025.
 According to the Ministry of Water and Energy, as of 2018, only 23% of the national populace has access to grid electricity.
 That figure falls even further to 10% when moving to rural areas – a figure that's smaller than the 17% average found across the rest of Africa.
 Drought frequency, flooding, poor land management techniques, and a rapidly growing population all have increased the situations direness.
 As of 2018, Ethiopia had launched the National Electrification Program which aimed for 65% of the population to be grid-connected by 2025.